stanislaus-onwuka/Stanleys-stores/README.md

 # Stanleys-stores
-Test project for an E-commerce website
+Test project for a website with a shopping cart